danascheider/sim_legacy_frontend/docs/contexts.md

   * `error`: An optional error callback that can be used to clean up state within the component that calls the function
 * `flashProps`: The props to be passed to the `FlashMessage` component when/if it is displayed
 * `flashVisible`: Whether a `FlashMessage` should be visible (set to `true` if there's been some kind of error)
-* `setFlashProps`: A setter function to let the context know what the flash message type and content should be
-* `setFlashVisible`: A setter function to let the context know whether the flash message should be displayed

 ### Testing